kormax/apple-home-key/README.md

 ### Configuration applet

-As configuration applet has to access file system to retreive the attestation package (which is up to 2kb big and stored in the file system inside the `.pkpass` files), it is assumed that configuration applet is HCE, which would also explain the requirement to re-select the applet.
+As configuration applet has to access file system to retreive the attestation package (which is up to 2kb big and stored in the file system inside the `.pkpass` files), it is thought that configuration applet is HCE, which would also explain the requirement to re-select the applet.
-For confirmation, a test using a discharged power-reserve iPhone is needed, it is assumed that attestaion exchange shouldn't be available in this case.
+Configuration applet has also been tested to not work during power reserve mode, which proves that it's indeed HCE, as it doesn't operate without a powered-on operating system.

 # Setting up test environment